2019 News And Trends Serve As An Indicator For The Health Club Industry In The Years Ahead

 To execute a sound business strategy, decision-makers need member-focused, strategic, and real-world ways to measure finances and operations.
 Without this capability, health club brands and fitness businesses can’t link operational results to strategy.
 Organizations will find it difficult to get a coherent view of their internal and external processes, customers, logistics, operations, and finances.
 Here are five things to keep in mind when it comes to leveraging data in 2020 and beyond:

 1. Insights drive business growth

 ABC Financial has helped fitness businesses drive growth by using data insights and technologies.
 The growing fitness brand 10 Fitness pursued becoming insight-driven with the help of ABC Financial’s expertise by leveraging data and technology to improve billing and collection processes.
 With personalized reports on financial performance, membership, and sales delivered via ABC Financial systems, 10 Fitness gained insights while saving time in the back-office so they could focus more on member-facing operations, as they added new locations.
 This was key to their being able to execute their growth strategy.
-You can learn more about the 10 Fitness story here.

 2. Smart organizations are integrating insights into their businesses

 Leading companies who embrace insights based on data outperformed their peers as confirmed by Forrester, and they were confident that their customer intelligence and insight function was “strong.”
 Gaining insights positively impacts many areas of businesses, including marketing.
 Nearly 50% of chief marketing officers who used marketing intelligence experienced improved customer satisfaction, according to a 2017 study.